 Wi-Fi is available as a data connection method and is often faster than cellular data networks.
 Connecting to Wi-Fi is especially useful in areas with limited or no cellular connectivity.
-To ensure fast, reliable delivery of software and map updates, Tesla recommends leaving your vehicle connected to a Wi-Fi network whenever possible (for example, if parked in your garage overnight).
+To ensure fast, reliable delivery of software and map updates, Tesla recommends leaving Model 3 connected to a Wi-Fi network whenever possible (for example, when parked overnight).